Site last updated: Thursday, November 14, 2024

 He claimed that California passed a law banning voter ID in an apparent reference to a bill that prohibits local governments from requiring voter ID at polling places.

-Crooks, 20, had climbed the roof of the AGR Building by the grounds, out of view of authorities, and opened fire with an A-15 rifle as Trump spoke.
+Crooks, 20, had climbed on the roof of the AGR building near the grounds, out of view of authorities, and opened fire with an assault rifle as Trump spoke.
 Crooks, who worked as a nursing home aide near his home in Bethel Park, logged several visits to a sportsmen’s club for rifle practice in the weeks prior.
 A Secret Service sniper fatally shot him.

 “I could be in Monte Carlo, but I’d rather be in Butler,” Trump said.

-A large American flag flies high over the crowd during Donald Trump’s return rally at the Butler Farm Show on Saturday, Oct.
-5, 2024.
-Rob McGraw/Butler Eagle
+A large American flag flies high over the crowd during former President Donald Trump’s return rally at the Butler Farm Show grounds on Saturday, Oct.
+5. Rob McGraw/Butler Eagle

-Toward the end of his speech, Trump shouted out Republican politicians who spoke earlier, including Pennsylvania Republican Senate candidate Dave McCormick.
+Toward the end of his speech, Trump shouted out Republican politicians who had spoken earlier, including Pennsylvania Republican Senate candidate Dave McCormick.
 He encouraged the audience to support McCormick’s Senate bid by voting.

 Widespread polling shows Trump and Harris neck-and-neck in Pennsylvania.